brain0815/dddblog/README.md

 ## Backend:

-Build with maven and start jar in target
+Build with maven and start jar in src/target